 - Respect and celebrate contributions from different people.

-- Assign accountability for each commitment to a task force and forum to maintain continuity and measure progress.
+- Assign accountability for each commitment to a working group to maintain continuity and measure progress.

-- Develop a set of Diversity and Inclusion standards and goal.
-This will allow businesses to record and measure their progress.
+- Develop a set of Diversity and Inclusion standards, goals, and a code of conduct.
+This will allow businesses to enhance industry culture and to record and measure their progress.

-- Build strong relationships with key industry organisations and associations to develop and promote Diversity, Inclusion and Wellbeing.
+- Build strong relationships with key industry organisations, associations and regulators to develop and promote Diversity, Inclusion, and Wellbeing.